Hack-a-Day/hackaday_style_guide/readme.md

 * [Gimp XCF file](hackaday-quote-in-body-tesla.xcf).
 BG color: 1a1a1a  FG color: f3bf10
 * Site hosting [Century Schoolbook L Bold Italic TTF](https://ufonts.com/fonts/century-schoolbook-l-bold-italic.html)

+### Schematic and Diagram Styling

+With our dark background theme, white schematics and diagrams with black text are rather jarring to the eye.
+It is possible to use the yellow/black/white motif to [greatly improve the look of schematics and diagrams](https://hackadaycom.files.wordpress.com/2018/06/renesas-df2117vbg20v-block-diagram.png).

+* Mike put together a (poor recording quality) walkthrough of how to take a black/white diagram and apply these color styles using Gimp"
+* Colors used: BG color: #1a1a1a  FG color: #f3bf10 Font: #ffffff

+### Table Styling

+Tables are for the most part unstyled in the default Hackaday theme.
+However, there is a simple CSS table style set that can be used by added an id to the opening table tag:

+`<table id="hackadayTable">`

+The resulting table will be styled with the yellow/black/white motif.
+Here's [an example before and after table styling](hackaday-table-styling-before_after.jpg).

 ## Thanks

 Thanks to everyone who's helped make this style guide complete and useful.